 Answer: Incoming freshmen accepted for admission to Auburn University and enrolled and transfer students must apply through the Auburn University Scholarship Opportunity Manager (AUSOM) to receive consideration for university-wide and Raymond J. Harbert College of Business scholarships.
 AUSOM’s online features and benefits allow students to search, review requirements, apply and accept awards for available scholarship opportunities, all within one easy-to-use site.

 Answer: No. While many of the college’s scholarships do require a student to demonstrate financial need, there are also many that simply require the student be enrolled in the Harbert College and excel academically.

-Answer: All Harbert College scholarships are donor funded, which means that the scholarship criteria varies according to the preferences stated by the donor.
+Answer: All Harbert College scholarships are donor-funded, which means that the scholarship criteria vary according to the preferences stated by the donor.
 Criteria may be as simple as a current student in the Harbert College with a 3.0 GPA or as specific as a student from a particular town, high school or academic major.
 In short, scholarships are matched to the students who most closely fit the criteria for each individual scholarship.

-Answer: All applicants are notified in April if they have received an award.
+Answer: Selection and award notifications occur each spring for the upcoming academic year.
 The scholarship is credited to the recipient's account 10 days before the start of fall semester.

 Answer: The application for Harbert College scholarships can be found at the Auburn University Scholarship Manager (AUSOM) website.